 Though you still have a decade left of work, Foss says, you’re likely entering the empty nest years, which could save you plenty of money.
 “It may be time to consider downsizing and re-investing some of the proceeds of your real estate holdings into other asset types,” she explains.
 “You should also continue to make the maximum allowable contribution to your tax-qualified plans, both privately owned and through your employer; especially now that you are at the top of your earnings scale, these contributions will form a significant part of your retirement nest egg.”
 Around this age, it’s best to have five times your salary stowed away, with a goal of $300,000.

 As you inch your way closer and closer, now is the time to be intentional about diversifying your retirement savings.
 “What is most important is to remember that you do not stop investing when you retire.
 You will still want to keep some of your money in long-term investments—like stocks—so it can continue to grow for you even after you have stopped putting money aside,” Birken explains.

 And if you’ve been aggressive with your investments before, now is the time to begin moving some funds—one to three years’ worth of retirement expenses—to more stable investments, like bonds and CDs, to ensure you don’t lose the cash you’ve worked so diligently to save.
 “This money will be there for you when you retire, even if the market has a downturn at just the wrong time,” Birken adds.
 She also recommends having some of your retirement in mid-term investments so it can grow during the next handful of years, as well as some money stored in long-term investments.
 This gives it the time to ride out market fluctuations and continue to harness the power of compound interest that a long timeline offers to investors.
 “You won’t be touching this money until you’ve been retired at least 15 or more years, so you still have the time horizon to let this money grow,” she adds.
-Check out these tips from 11 people who retired early.

 Age 65+: Maintain a plan for your savings